 Innovation And Optimization of Motors for Industrial Power Tools

-To provide the optimum solution, Portescap engineers have developed the new Ultra EC™ brushless slotless motors with a revolutionary patented U coil technology.
+To provide the optimum solution, Portescap engineers have developed the new Ultra EC™ brushless slotless motors with a revolutionary proprietary U coil technology.

 First, copper losses are reduced because unlike a typical slotless skewed winding, the Ultra EC is wound parallel to the motor axis, maximizing perpendicular magnetic force, thus developing more power.